 Humble oil company did a good bit of exploration in the early days of the Hobbs oilfield.
 Humble City was founded about 1930 and had a post office for about 46 years.

-Humble City did not blossom as much as the article had predicted, but it is still on the map.
+The township of Humble City is said to have been founded by W. B. Evans, father of author Max Evans.
+The town did not blossom as much as the article had predicted, but it is still on the map.